Reihaneh-Karimi/pencil-code-tutorial/Tutorial.md

 ```
 4.5 Running the Simulation

-Step 1: Initial conditions
+- Step 1: Initial conditions
-The initial conditions for your simulation are defined in the file start.in.
+The initial conditions for your simulation are defined in the file `start.in`.

-Step 2: Runtime parameters
+- Step 2: Runtime parameters
-The parameters controlling the main simulation are specified in run.in.
+The parameters controlling the main simulation are specified in `run.in`.

-Step 3: Output quantities
+- Step 3: Output quantities
-The quantities to be printed to output files are selected in print.in.
+The quantities to be printed to output files are selected in `print.in`.

-Step 4: Create an empty data directory
+- Step 4: Create an empty data directory
 ```
 mkdir data
 ```
-Step 5: Run the simulation
+- Step 5: Run the simulation
 ```
 pc_run
 ```